input-output-hk/atala-prism/prism-backend/docs/protocol/updates.md

 security risks.
 We could remark that it seems reasonable to conclude that all nodes running the same version will always see the same state.

 How could we mitigate the risks of cases 2 and 3?
-A priori, we could rely on external coordination to make updates.
-However, there may be actors that may not follow as carefully as they should the update news.
+- For case 2, the protocol remains unchanged, but we know that users will be out of sync with the chain, we could rely on external coordination to make updates.
+The incentive to update is that their PRISM nodes will likely stop working due to incompatibilities of the Cardano components with the current network.
+- For case 3, it is a trickier situation, because the PRISM nodes do not have a way to detect loss of consensus.

 ## Proposal